Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe: Carpathian region

 The Primeval Beech Forests of the Carpathians include ten separate massifs located along the 185 km long axis from the Rakhiv mountains and Chornohora ridge in Ukraine over the Poloniny Ridge (Slovakia) to the Vihorlat Mountains in Slovakia.
-The Ancient Beech Forests of Germany include five locations, cover 4,391 hectares and were added in 2011.
+The Ancient Beech Forests of Germany includes five locations, covers 4,391 hectares and were added in 2011.

 The Carpathian site covers a total area of 77971.6 ha, out of which only 29278.9 ha are part of the actual preserved area, while the rest is considered a "buffer zone".
 Primeval Beech Forests of the Carpathians cover areas of Zakarpattia and Prešov Regions.
 Over 70% of the site is located in Ukraine.
 The area includes two national parks, and some habitat controlled areas, mostly in Slovakia.
 Both national parks, along with a neighboring area in Poland, compose a separate biosphere reserve, the East Carpathian Biosphere Reserve.
 Besides Havešová, Rožok, and Stužica (all of them located in Bukovské vrchy), there is a fourth component situated in Slovakia, named Kyjovský prales of Vihorlat.
 Ukrainian locations include Chornohora, Kuziy-Trybushany, Maramarosh, (Note: "Maramorosh" changed to "Maramarosh".)
 Stuzhytsia–Uzhok, Svydovets, and Uholka–Shyrikyi Luh.
 Only a few of the ten components are accessible to visitors.
 Stužica is the only one of three locations in Bukovské vrchy (Slovakia) with available hiking trails.
 In 2017, UNESCO extended the site, adding forests in Albania, Austria, Belgium, Bulgaria, Croatia, Italy, Romania, Slovenia, and Spain.
 In 2021 UNESCO extended the site again adding forests in Bosnia and Herzegovina, Czechia, France, Italy, North Macedonia, Poland, Slovakia and Switzerland.
-Then in 2023 further minor extensions were made, including an expansion to the Dürrenstein-Lassingtal site in Austria, and the addition of a forest at Paklenica National Park in Croatia, including former Paklenica National Park-Suva draga-Klimenta and -Oglavinovac-Javornik.
+Then, in 2023 further minor extensions were made, including an expansion to the Dürrenstein-Lassingtal site in Austria, and the addition of a forest at Paklenica National Park in Croatia, including former Paklenica National Park-Suva draga-Klimenta and -Oglavinovac-Javornik.